lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 ### Bishop

-The bishop usually meets with the Relief Society president monthly.
-They discuss the work of salvation and exaltation, including the service of ministering sisters.
+The bishop meets with the Relief Society president at least monthly.
+They discuss God’s work of salvation and exaltation, including the service of ministering sisters.
 They also discuss (1) the progress and needs of sisters in the ward and (2) Relief Society meetings, instruction, and activities.